hashicorp/nomad/contributing/architecture-drainer.md

   - `AllocUpdateDesiredTransition` includes allocation desired status changes and the evaluations that will need to be processed.

-  - `NodesDrainComplete` includes updates for the drained node.
+  - `NodesDrainComplete` includes updates for the drained Node.

-- **`drainingNode`**: This struct represents the state of a single node whose drain is being tracked.
-Created by the `DrainingNodeWatcher` whenever a node is marked for draining in the state store.
+- **`drainingNode`**: This struct represents the state of a single Node whose drain is being tracked.
+Created by the `DrainingNodeWatcher` whenever a Node is marked for draining in the state store.

 - **`DrainRequest`**: This struct represents a set of allocations that should be marked for drain.
 Created by `DrainingJobWatcher` whenever it receives a job